 The process is super straightforward at takes only a couple of minutes to go through.
 Here’s how it goes:

-- Whip the sour cream using a whisk to make the texture even.
+- Stir the sour cream using a whisk to make the texture even.

 - Freeze the sour cream.
 Put everything into the freezer.
 If you went with airtight containers, that's it.
-If you went with a muffin tin or an ice cube tray, leave it in the freezer until the dairy product freezes solid.
+If you went with cubes, leave the tray in the freezer until the dairy product freezes solid.

 - (If not using containers) Transfer the frozen cubes into a freezer bag or container.
 Once the sour cream freezes, move the blobs into a bag or container to free up your tray and some space in the freezer.
 Place the bag back in the freezer.

 How To Defrost Sour Cream

-When it comes to thawing sour cream, there are two popular options:
+When it comes to thawing sour cream, there are a couple of options.
+Let’s explore.

 Uses for Thawed Sour Cream